- St Marks Church

 Life’s Special Events

 Did you know that you could very well have a right to be married in one of our churches?
-You most certainly do if you live in our parish - but there are other circumstances in which we are able to marry you as well (such as family connections).
+You most certainly do if you live in our parish - but there are other circumstances in which we are able to marry you as well.
+Such as long standing family connections, or if you have been a regular worshipper (and are on our electoral roll) prior to your wedding.
 For more information about your rights under a new law about weddings, please click here for the national Church of England weddings website.

 If you are eligible, and if you are beginning to plan for your special day - we'd love to be involved.
 Not only will you have the use of one of our three churches for your ceremony; you'll also have the personal attention of one of our ministers.
 Each of us is experienced in taking and preparing for weddings.
 Our aim will be to help you, as a couple, prepare not just for the day, but for the rest of your married lives together.

-To begin a conversation with us, please get in touch with our Parish Administrator, Christine, via the Contact Us page.
+To begin a conversation with us, please get in touch with our Parish Administrator, Jon Dowson, via the Contact Us page.
 Alternatively, do speak to any of our clergy in church after services.

 (also known as 'CHRISTENINGS')